HwWobbe/DefinitiveData-DeltaAlerts/README.md

 - Note: the common QuickLinks may be effective - since this is a second WORKs instance.
   - consider TextBlaze impacts
     - persist in trying to understand the intermittant appearance of these blocks.
+- explore more of the nuances of TransClude (TW) versus InJect (TB)
 - CnIt and f.c.r. could be shared, refactored content
   - consider the potential enhancements of a dynamic, generic title. based on the current ToolStack
     - Chat... solutions should be effective